dranjan/python-plyfile/README.md

 instance, perform some operations on it, possibly modifying data and metadata in place, and write the result to a new file.
 This pattern is partially supported.
-As of version 0.4, the following in-place mutations are **supported**:
+As of version 0.4, the following in-place mutations are supported:

 - Modifying numerical array data only.
 - Assigning directly to a `PlyData` instance's `elements`.
 - Switching format by changing the `text` and `byte_order` attributes of a `PlyData` instance.
 This will switch between `ascii`, `binary_little_endian`, and `binary_big_endian` PLY formats.
 - Modifying a `PlyData` instance's `comments` and `obj_info`, and modifying a `PlyElement` instance's `comments`.
 - Assigning to an element's `data`.
-For every property in the `properties` list of the `PlyElement` instance, the `data` array must have a field with the same name (but possibly different type, and possibly in different order).
+Note that the property metadata in `properties` is not touched by this, so for every property in the `properties` list of the `PlyElement` instance, the `data` array must have a field with the same name (but possibly different type, and possibly in different order).
 The array can have additional fields as well, but they won't be output when writing the element to a PLY file.
   The properties in the output file will appear as they are in the `properties` list.

-The following metadata mutations are also **supported**, with the caveat that the `numpy` array wrapped by the `PlyElement` instance will not be modified in any way: the mutation only modifies the metadata (and possibly data) that gets written  by `PlyData.write`.

-- Permuting an element's `properties`,  which will change order of properties in the output file without changing property data.
-- Removing elements from an element's `properties`, which will remove those properties from the output file.
+If an array field has a different type than the corresponding `PlyProperty` instance, then it will be cast when writing.
+- Assigning directly to an element's `properties`.
+Note that the `data` array is not touched, and the previous note regarding the relationship between `properties` and `data` still applies: the field names of `data` must be a subset of the property names in `properties`, but they can be in a different order and specify different types.
 - Changing a `PlyProperty` or `PlyListProperty` instance's `val_dtype` or a `PlyListProperty` instance's `len_dtype`, which will perform casting when writing.

 Modifying the `name` of a `PlyElement, `PlyProperty`, or `PlyListProperty` instance is not supported and will raise an error.
+To rename a property of a `PlyElement` instance, you can remove the property from `properties`, rename the field in `data`, and re-add the property to `properties` with the new name by creating a new `PlyProperty` or `PlyListProperty` instance:

+    >>> from plyfile import PlyProperty, PlyListProperty
+    >>> face = plydata['face']
+    >>> face.properties = (,)
+    >>> face.data.dtype.names = [('idx', 'r', 'g', 'b')]
+    >>> vertex.properties = (PlyListProperty('idx', 'uchar', 'int'),
+    ...
+PlyProperty('r', 'uchar'),
+    ...
+PlyProperty('g', 'uchar'),
+    ...
+PlyProperty('b', 'uchar'))

 Note that it is always safe to create a new `PlyElement` or `PlyData` instance instead of modifying one in place, and this is the recommended